“For me, when everything goes wrong – that’s when adventure starts.”

-I get out of the car and deadlift the 70lb gear box out of the back seat, put it on the side of the road, and go back to the Uber to get the Osprey pack and blown up MtnMeister album artwork.
-I would normally be worried about leaving a huge iMac box on the side of the street in NYC, but with the other recording equipment filling up the extra space in the box, it’s way too heavy for anyone to steal.
-In fact, the box is so heavy that I have to reinforce the weaker points with duct tape to keep it together.
+I get out of the car and deadlift the 70lb gear box out of the back seat, put it on the side of the road, and go back to the Uber to get the Osprey pack and the blown up MtnMeister album artwork.
+I would normally be worried about leaving a huge iMac box on the side of the street in NYC, but with all of the other recording equipment filling up the extra space in the box (in addition to the 27-inch iMac), it’s way too heavy for anyone to steal.
+In fact, the box is so heavy that I had to reinforce the weaker points with duct tape to keep it together.
 I carry around the roll of duct tape in the Osprey pack just in case.

 Up until this point, I hadn’t been forced to carry all of the gear at once.
-When I arrived at base camp the night before, I was able to shuttle the Osprey pack, album artwork, and 70lb gear box in separate trips.
-Same deal in getting the gear from the base camp to the Uber.
-Now I was stuck in mid-town having to figure out a way to carry them all at once.
-There’s a handle on the top of the 70lb gear box which is meant to hold the normal weight of the iMac.
-When I have all of the extra gear in it, I try to avoid putting stress on the handle (and the duct tape reinforcements) so I carry it in my arms, similar to how a firefighter would carry someone out of a burning building.
-That wasn’t an option here because I had chosen to take the blown up MtnMeister artwork along for the ride.
-My only choice was to use the handle on the gear box with one arm, awkwardly hold the MtnMeister artwork with my other arm, and carry the Osprey pack on my back.
+When I arrived at base camp the night before, I was able to shuttle the Osprey pack, MtnMeister artwork, and 70lb iMac box in separate trips.
+Same deal with getting the gear from base camp to the Uber.
+Now I was stuck in Midtown having to figure out a way to carry all of them once.
+There’s a handle on the top of the iMac box which is meant to hold the normal weight of the iMac, but with all of the extra stuff inside, I have been trying to avoid using that handle.
+Until now, I have carried it in my arms, similar to how a firefighter would carry someone out of a burning building.
+That’s no longer an option because the blown up MtnMeister artwork is along for the ride.
+At this point, my only choice is to carry it with the handle, then awkwardly grab the much lighter MtnMeister artwork with my other arm and carry the Osprey pack on my back.

 Have you ever carried something so heavy and awkward that the weight of the item seems to pull you forward and you take a bunch of small steps until you have to take a break?
-Not sure if this happens to other people, but my upper lip tends to rise and I make a snarling face.
-That’s what was happening here.
-I’d move forward about 20 meters, snarl, drop both items, and switch the iMac box to the arm that was previously carrying the album artwork (and vice versa).
+Also, not sure if this happens to other people, but my upper lip tends to rise and I make a snarling face.
+That’s what’s happening here.
+I move forward about 20 meters, snarl, drop both items, and switch the iMac box to the arm that was previously carrying the album artwork.

-The smooth marble floor of the Grand Central Terminal was delightful.
-I was able to put the heavy box on the ground and push it, similar to this:
+I reach the smooth marble floor of the Grand Central Terminal, which is delightful.
+I put the heavy box on the ground and push it, like this:

 Man: “Can I have a dollar for my bus ticket?”

-Me: (Dripping sweat) No, but you can have $20 if you help me carry this box.
+Me: (Dripping sweat) Uh, what?
+No. Wait!
+You can have $20 if you help me carry this box.

 All of a sudden the bus ticket becomes much less important to the man.
-He looks at the box and turns to me with an expression of someone ready to go to battle.
-This man will help me achieve my summit.
+He looks at the box, then turns to me with an expression of someone ready to go to battle.
+This is the man that will help me achieve my summit.